kala13x/slog/README.md

 # slog
-Advanced logging library for C/C++ which parses log level from config file and prints log if log level is equal or higher than level while printing with slog() function.
+Advanced logging library for C/C++ which parses log level from config file and prints log if log level from config is equal or higher than level argument while printing with slog() function.

 # Simple API
 At first you must initialise slog